MuffinsLovesYou/lovesyou.name/5e/notes/places/ivory tower.md

-## Ivory Tower
+## Ivory Tower / The Capital

-Whether coming from the west or the north, miles before the city is in sight all roads converge into a single path known as The Way.
-It is 50 feet wide, paved with carved, flattened stone rather than cobble and proceeds in a straight line, forcing the landscape itself aside to make way.
+  Miles before the city is in sight, all the western roads converge into a single paved one known as The Right Way.
+It is fifty feet wide paved with carved, flattened stones rather than cobble, and proceeds in a straight line, pushing the landscape aside.
 It is the clear flaunting of the wealth and capability of an empire in its golden age.

-The straigth path of The Way yields vision of the city walls.
-The walls, like the road, have been constructed in the last fifty years since the city was named as the capital.
-They stand seventy feet high and are fifteen feet thick with boxy towers every five hundred feet and taller-still buildings visible over their tops.
-Instead of a gate, the walls bend inward at right angles, creating a half-mile tunnel with ornately carved bridges passing overhead inviting all to look up and feel humbled.
+  The straight path of the Way yields a vision of the western city walls.
+The walls, like the road, have been constructed in the last fifty years after the city waws named as capital.
+They stand seventy feet high and are fifteen feet thick, with boxy towers every five hundred feet and some taller-still buildings visible over their tops.
+Instead of a gate, the walls bend inward at right angles, encasing the road for a half mile, with ornately carved bridges passing overhead inviting all to look up and feel humbled.

-When the walls yield to city, the roads split to the different sections of the city.
-The northwest part of the city is the Plaza, the public part of the governmental area of the city, with the private pacial area accessible through it to the south.
-The northeast of the city is dominated by the Ivory Tower, center of magic in the developed world.
-To the south is the Old City, with a thousand years of history buried under its wild, organic chaos.

-The Plaza and Palacial areas are large and rectangular, framed by the imposing city walls, with the palaces acessible only via defensible bridges passing over the western road.
-It has been forty years since the city was declared as the new capital and while several major construction projects have been completed, many more remain to be finished.
-The areas inside of the walls are elevated  to make room for a combined sewer, with additional space reserved for future catacombs or other underground structures.
-The walls themselves extend two miles east-west across the north side, two miles north-south along the western side, with the eastern side heading south, but tapering inward along a curve until it meets the western wall's southern end.

-Where future ambitious projects are expected, large wooden structures have been erected.
-In the Plaza are the public forums including two ampitheaters, the portal, an open air temple, a park, and housing for high ranking families, distinguished guests, and their servants.
-One large (50 ft wide) bridge and several smaller ones connect the Plaza to the Palacial area with all paths converging into a single path through the garrison.
-Beyond the garrison are the palaces of which 13 have been built.
-The largest is the imperial palace, after which are two for the most distinguished of guests, and ten for the Aspirants (potential successors to the reigning emperor).

-The Ivory Tower, both the tower and the school named after it are visible soon after entering the city.
-The campus is dominated by the main building, on which the titular tower is built.
-The core of the building is a three level ziggurat 100 feet high, 150 feet wide, and 200 feet long at the base, built out of imported and uniformly shaped marble blocks.
-The buttressed and reinforced tower rises another 300 feet, dominating the horizon.
-The building is wrapped in a broad covered area supported by columns where many casters gather during the day for lessons.

-There are other structures of very distinct design throughout the grounds.
-The northern grounds have several wooden pagodas in different elvish styles surrounded by well-maintained orchards and lawns.
-The southeast has a building of strange bubble-shaped architecture where the transmuters, diviners, and illusionists often train.
-The southeast corner has much more conventional architecture with pubs, dorms, and housing for any teachers that don't have permanent residences in the tower.
+## Architecture and Layout
+  The city is divided into a couple distinct sections and has a very motley aesthetic ranging over different styles from different decades and centuries.

+#### Civic District
+  Coming in from the west along The Way gives the clearest impression of the civic district.
+The civic district is almost all new buildings, many of which are still under construction.
+It is north of The Way and on the west side of [The River].
+The style is grand and open.
+It is wrapped from the north and west by the outer walls.
+It boasts a host of plazas, ampitheaters, and temples of various styles, but mostly boasting prominent stonework and well maintained gardens.
+To its south are several expensive townhouses for the incredibly wealthy and for prominent guests.

+#### Palacial District
+  Below the Civic District, on the south side of The Way is the palacial district.
+It is walled on all sides, and is accessible via a series of bridges that pass over The Way.
+The paths from those bridges have to pass through the training yard of the barracks on the east side of the district.
+The barracks houses up to five thousand soldiers and its flat sanded training yard almost always has several hundred soldiers training in it.
+  On the west of the district is the palace, which when finished, will be a series of sixteen mansions connected to one another wrapping around inside the walls of the district.
+Currently, thirteen have been completed, eight of which house Aspirants.
+For space considerations, the mansions are of a fairly uniform rectangular design.

+#### University
+  Before the city was declared as the capital, the university was the seat of power and wealth of the city.
+It occupies the northeast corner of the city, east of [The River] across from the Civic district, and north of the old walls.
+It has a lot of older, higher class town houses that are not a part of the university, but gravitated toward it.
+These are a mixture of stone block apartments and timber frame houses, some hundreds of years old.
+  The university itself has a mixed architecture.
+The north campus, now wrapped up in the outer wall, is devoted to several orchards and forests.
+Working with that, the buildings are multi-story wooden pagodas to blend with the aesthetic.
+At the center of the campus is the tower itself, with an angular three story zigurrat one 100 feet high, 150 feet wide and 200 feet long with dorms and workshops inside and wrapped in covered areas supported by columns outside.
+Rising 300 feet above that is the tower Inside the tower, the more prominent casters have extradimensional offices and chambers.
+There are other notable buildings around the campus for different schools and type of study.
+There are a cluster of shaped stone buildings made to look sort of like waves coming out of the ground at the southwest of campus.
+On the southeast is a library done in a gothic style.

+#### Old town
+  The old town is the largest part of the city, larger than the rest of the districts combined.
+It is a sprawling mess of self organizing and self disorganizing chaos with hundreds of years of history.
+It lies mostly east of [The River] and south of the university.
+To the west of the river are a lot of areas more decidated to storage and shipping.
+  Further north and closer to the rivers are more middle and upper class areas, and the city gives way to poorer areas the further it gets from the major points of goods distribution.
+There are several wide curved streets that serve as main thoroughfares, that then branch off into many minor streets, with split off neighborhoods the size of towns in themselves.
+  Under the city is a network of unmapped catacombs with old sunken streets and buildings, tombs, sewers, and other underground spaces.

+## Culture and People
+  The city has a massive population of around seven hundred fifty thousand people.
+It is sustained by large scale trade bringing in food and goods by ship and road daily.
+It has been fifty years since construction started to make it into a political center, and the power dynamics are still shifting in that direction.
+Before that for about two hundred years, its identity was defined by the magical university, which had the goal of solidifying itself as the center of magical learning in the world.
+  The demographics are really spread out.
+It is in primarily human lands, but the size of the city, the diversity of its needs, and the draw of the magical and now political nature of it, have given it a wide spread of races.
+It is still majority human, but races and cultures from around the world have some representation in the city and only the most outlandish of sights would draw undue attention.

+## NPCs

+#### Bockle
+Head enchanter at the university, the group first met Bockle under unfortunate cities as they were all fleeing Ramshackle.
+He has since befriended the group and was amused by their work with Leopold.

+#### Leopold von Sacher
+Human champion.
+Aspirant and representative of the thousand kingdoms.

+#### Havlan Leuwitz
+Leopold's attendant.
+Halfling Ranger

+#### Draco Ocul